7Backwards/Fuze-Tech-Task/README.md

 ## Features

 - MVVM-C architecture
-- CoreData to save the tweets data in memory
+- CoreData to save tweets data in memory
 - Log in session
 - Logging using os_log
 - Unit testing to make sure the functionality is working as expected